behzad17/pp2/README.md

  ## Structure
  The Quiz include html, css, javascript files and assets file with images plus README.md file

+ ## Design Section
+ ### Color choices
+ The main color for the background is #006aa7 blue that representing the Swedish flag.

+ ### Font Choices:
+ The chosen font is Arial

+ ### Layout:
+ The site is structured using a centered container design with a maximum width of 500px to ensure a focused and readable quiz experience.
+Media queries are used to adjust the layout on smaller devices, such as mobile phones.

+ ## Browser Testing:
+ The website tested on Google Chroom, Mozila and safari , no issues found.

  ## Setups
  ### 1- Clone the repository:
   klick here to see the project in github[Klick Here](https://github.com/behzad17/pp2)